 Why Are Industry Players Unhappy with India’s New Cybersecurity Directives?

-India’s new cybersecurity directives, issued in late April by CERT-In and in effect from June 2022, have troubled industry players as they challenge norms of user privacy.
+India’s new cybersecurity directives, issued in late April by CERT-In, have troubled industry players as they challenge norms of user privacy.
+While they were earlier supposed to be in effect from June, 2022, the compliance deadline for the same has now been extended till September 25, 2022.
 We note the new reporting timelines, KYC requirements, and other technical compliance obligations in this article as well as the responses from key stakeholders.

 What is CERT-In?

 CERT-In is the nodal agency for regulating cyber security as per provisions of Section 70B of the Information Technology Act, 2000 (IT Act).
 The new directives, issued under Section 70B (6) of the IT Act, encompass various cyber-security, breach reporting, and record maintenance requirements.

 The CERT-In is also empowered to call for information and give directions to any service provider, intermediary, data center, body corporate, and government organization.

 - Collection, analysis, and dissemination of information on cyber incidents